Nfsaavedra/puppetparser/README.md

-# puppet-parser
+# puppetparser

-puppet-parser is a Python library to parse Puppet scripts.
+puppetparser is a Python library to parse Puppet scripts.
 This parser allows the transformation of a Puppet script into an object model that represents the constructs of the Puppet DSL language.

 ## Installation